groupgp1/group1/use-cases/usecase28.md

-### USE CASE: 27	All the countries in a region organised by largest population to smallest.
+### USE CASE: 27	The population of a region.
 #### CHARACTERISTIC INFORMATION
 ##### Goal in Context
-As a user I want all the countries in a region organised by largest population to smallest.
+As a user I want all the population of a region.
 Scope
 World.